Join us on our Causeway Coast tour as we travel to what is often referred to as ‘the eighth wonder of the world’.

-Check in at 9:00 am outside Jurys Inn (Great Victoria Street, BT1 6DY) before departing Belfast at 9:15 am heading north towards Carrickfergus Castle.
+Check in at 8.45 at Irish Tour Tickets, 10 Great Victoria Street, Belfast before departing heading north towards Carrickfergus Castle.

 A 30-minute journey up the coast brings us to the Norman-era Carrickfergus Castle.
 This makes a perfect 10-minute photo stop with its stone walls and ancient harbour, after which we depart along the fabulous Antrim Coast.

 Antrim Coast & Glens

 As we head north towards Giants Causeway we pass through the spectacular Glens of Antrim.
 Our journey takes us through the coastal villages of Ballygalley, Glenarm, Carnlough and Cushendall before climbing Glencorp, crossing Glendun’s Charles Lanyon Bridge and descending into the town of Ballycastle en route to our next stop.

 The stop at Portaneevy Viewpoint provides an opportune moment for a 15-minute photo stop.
 The location provides picturesque views overlooking the Carrick-a-Rede Rope Bridge and clear views of Northern Ireland most northerly point, Rathlin Island.
 Following our photo stop, we make the short trip to Bushmills.